habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 ## Guide

 Surf to the Wakame-vdc gui and log in.
-By default the GUI runs on port 9000.
+By default the GUI runs on port `9000`.
 Its ip address will be the one of whatever machine has installed the **wakame-vdc-webui-vmapp-config** package.
 If you have followed either of the guides mentioned in prerequisites, you can log in using username `demo` and password `demo`.

 [[basics_images/01_login.png]]

 Before we can start an instance there are two things we need.
 An [RSA](http://en.wikipedia.org/wiki/RSA_(cryptosystem)) **key pair** and a **security group**.
-The key pair will be used to log into the instance through ssh.
+The key pair will be used to log into the instance through [SSH](http://en.wikipedia.org/wiki/Secure_Shell).
 The security group will act as a firewall.

 Let's take care of the key pair first.
 Click on `Key Pairs` in the menu on the left.

 [[basics_images/02_dashboard_key_pairs.png]]

-Click on `create key`.
+Click on `Create Key Pair`.

 [[basics_images/03_keypairs_create_key.png]]

 If you already have your own RSA key, you can just register your public key.
 If you leave the public key field blank, Wakame-vdc will generate a new key for you.
 Let's do that now.
-Fill in a name for your key and click on `Create`.

 After you've clicked on `Create`, Wakame-vdc will generate a new RSA key pair and offer the private key for download.
 On a production environment, this key would be very sensitive information.
 Make sure to use [https](http://en.wikipedia.org/wiki/HTTP_Secure) when running this on a production server.

 We're going to need this private key later so remember where you saved it.
 The private key will *not* be stored by Wakame-vdc in any way.
 If you accidentally delete it, it's gone forever.

+Fill in a name for your key and click on `Create`.

 [[basics_images/04_keypairs_dialog.png]]